-20
+20 4

 Index.
 Text of the Laws.
 Official Decisions.

 LAW 12 (continued).

 Duties and Powers of Referee.
 LAW 13.
 A Referee shall be appointed, whose duties shall be to enforce the Laws and decide all disputed points; and his decision on points of fact connected with the play shall be final, so far as the result of the game is concerned.
 He shall also keep a record of the game, and act as timekeeper.
-In the event of any ungentlemantly behaviour on the part of any of the players, the offender or offenders shall be cautioned, and if any further offence is committed, or in case of violent conduct without any previous caution, the Referee shall order the offending player or players off the field of play, and shall transmit the name or names of such player or players to his Any player leaving the field during the progress of a game (except through accident) without the consent of the Referee will be deemed guilty of misconduct, and will render himself liable to be penalised.
+In the event of any ungentlemanly behaviour on the part of any of the players, the offender or offenders shall be cautioned, and if any further offence is committed, or in case of violent conduct without any previous caution, the Referee shall order the offending player or players off the field of play, and shall transmit the name or names of such player or players to his Any player leaving the field during the pro- gress of a game (except through accident) without the consent of the Referee will be deemed guilty of misconduct, and will render himself liable to be penalised.
 Persistent infringement of any of the Laws of the Game is ungentlemanly conduct within the meaning of this Law.
 (International Board, June 8th, 1907.)
 A player may enquire from a Referee as to his decision, but is not entitled by word or action to show dissent from any such decision.
-Referee is required to treat the breach of the
+Referee is required to treat the breach of the such as

 20 Instructions to Referees.
 Instructions to Secretaries.
 Instructions to Players.
-1⁄2-in. wide, more than 1⁄2-in. deep, and not transverse and flat. (e) Studs on soles or heels of his boots, not round in plan, less than 1⁄2-in. in diameter, more than 1⁄2-in. deep, and conical or pointed.
+1-in. wide, more than 1-in. deep, and not transverse and flat. (e) Studs on soles or heels of his boots, not round in plan, less than 1-in. in diameter, more than 1-in. deep, and conical or pointed.
 During the progress of a game the Referee must enforce this Law without waiting for an appeal.
 There is no necessity to report this offence.
 The Law includes metal clips or buckles, etc., that are dangerous, either on the boots or shin guards.
 The duty of a Referee to order a player off for violent conduct, or after a caution for ungentlemanly behaviour, is emphasised by the International Board.
-The Referee must keep the score If you find the spectators on your ground beginning to annoy the Referee take care that you arrange for his protection both during and after the match.
-Club committees should refuse admission to notori- It is impossible for a Referee to please everybody.
+The Referee must keep the score and also the time, and allow for time wasted, and stop the game as he thinks fit, though in the case of the game abruptly terminating, he is bound to report the fact to the lational or County Association thin two days.
+If you find the spectators on your ground beginning to annoy the Referee take care that you arrange for his protection both during and after the match.
+Club committees should refuse admission to notori- ously bad characters.
+See that you have bills posted in your grounds respecting misconduct towards the Referee.
+Clubs are required to prevent betting.
+Any official or player proved to It is impossible for a Referee to please everybody.
 Remember his difficult position and do not make it more so.
 If any disturbances arise go at once to the help of the Referee.
+Betting on any match and coupon betting are prohibited.
+A player may enquire from a Referee as to his decision, but is not entitled by word or action to show dissent from any such decision.